A Shaker Village existed in Shirley Massachusetts from the late

 Shaker foundress Mother Ann Lee visited the Wilde brothers on

 adjoining farms in the southern part of Shirley in 1783.
 Her

 saw her as the female embodiment of the Christ spirit.
 Her worship

 hard working, and peace loving.
-They conrfessed their sins daily to the
+They confessed their sins daily to

 Shakers was gathering.

-By 1790 there were sixty men, women, and children worshipping,
+By 1790 there were sixty men, women, and children worshiping,

 they could only follow the way if they lived in community, sharing